Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

 For the two Raman modes involved in the braiding processes between groups 2 and 3, the band inversion between the Raman modes with different intensities is also clearly visible.
-As shown in Fig.~\ref{ramanEfield}(b), both the E$_2$ and E$_1$ modes, corresponding to the 2D irreps of $\Gamma_5$ and $\Gamma_6$ respectively, are Raman active, and the E$_1$ peak with a higher frequency of 893.2 cm$^{-1}$ has a stronger intensity.
-Although the frequencies of both the stronger E$_1$ mode and the weaker E$_2$ mode become lower as the electric field increases, the frequency of the E$_1$ mode decreases much faster than that of the E$_2$ mode.
+As shown in Fig.~\ref{ramanEfield}(b), both the $E_2$ and $E_1$ modes, corresponding to the 2D irreps of $\Gamma_5$ and $\Gamma_6$ respectively, are Raman active, and the $E_1$ peak with a higher frequency of 893.2 cm$^{-1}$ has a stronger intensity.
+Although the frequencies of both the stronger $E_1$ mode and the weaker $E_2$ mode become lower as the electric field increases, the frequency of the $E_1$ mode decreases much faster than that of the $E_2$ mode.
 As a result, the two bands invert at 0.5 eV/\AA.

-These calculations show that Raman spectroscopy can be a promising tool for characterizing the non-Abelian braiding of phonons in 2D materials such as monolayer silicate.
-Alternatively, inelastic neutron scattering \cite{Zhang2019c,He2020,Choudhury2008} and inelastic X-ray scattering \cite{Miao2018} can be used to observe the topological band crossing points in the bulk states directly, while high resolution electron energy loss spectroscopy can provide information on the topological surface states \cite{Jia2017}.
+These calculations show that Raman spectroscopy can be a promising tool for characterising the band inversion processes and the accompanying non-Abelian braiding of phonons in 2D materials such as monolayer silicate.
+Alternatively, inelastic neutron scattering~\cite{Zhang2019c,He2020,Choudhury2008} and inelastic X-ray scattering~\cite{Miao2018} can be used to observe the bulk band crossings directly, while high resolution electron energy loss spectroscopy~\cite{Jia2017} can be used to observe the topological surface states.